 Unhealthy diets which incorporate large amounts of trans saturated fats can lead to oily skin.

-The antibacterial properties of also kawakawa combat infections that oily skin causes.
-The antiinflammatory properties of kawakawa also works to reduce redness.
+The antibacterial properties of kawakawa combat infections that oily skin causes.

-Our toners and cleansers are solvents for the excess oil and any accompanying grime off your skin.
-They “lift” particles off the skin, which a water wash alone misses.
+Our toners and cleansers are solvents for the excess oil and any accompanying grim off your skin.
+They “lift” particles that a water wash alone misses.
 They can then be removed by a rinse.

 The balance of natural plant oils in our creams help regulate the skin’s natural production of oils and rehydrate the skin.

 The second step is to hydrate the skin.
-Our kawakawa toner will tighten the skin’s pores, allowing proper breathing of the skin and hydration.
+Our kawakawa toner will smooth your skin’s pores, allowing proper breathing of the skin and hydration.

 The third step is to apply one of our face creams containing plant oils which nourish the skin cells with fatty acids and locks in moisture overnight or in the morning.
 The end result is hydrated, tight, supple, clean skin, with no oily residues and resultant blemishes.
 Kiri ora - healthy skin!

 - Choosing a selection results in a full page refresh.

 - Press the space key then arrow keys to make a selection.